mark-wiemer-org/ahkpp/README.md

 ## Commands

 With AHK++, you can compile, debug, and run your scripts with keyboard shortcuts.
 You can also run a selection as a standalone script.
-Additionally, you can `Open Help` with `Ctrl + F1`.

 -   Compile: `Ctrl + Shift + F9`
--   Debug: `F9`
+-   Debug: `Ctrl + Alt + F9`
--   Open Help: `Ctrl + F1`
+-   Open help: `Ctrl + F1`
 -   Run: `Ctrl + F9`
--   Run Selection: `Ctrl + F8`
+-   Run selection: `Ctrl + F8`

 ## Debug

 > There are some [known issues with the debugger](https://github.com/mark-wiemer/vscode-autohotkey-plus-plus/issues?q=is%3Aopen+is%3Aissue+label%3Adebugger).
 If you need an advanced setup, we recommend [zero-plusplus.vscode-autohotkey-debug](https://marketplace.visualstudio.com/items?itemName=zero-plusplus.vscode-autohotkey-debug).

-1. Click Run or press F9.
+1. Click the debug button in the editor title menu (at the top right of the editor) or press `Ctrl + Alt + F9`.
-2. Debugger supports breakpoints, stack tracing, and variable watching
+2. The debugger supports breakpoints, stack tracing, and variable watching

     ![Debug](image/debug.gif)

-### Debug Features
+### Debug features

-1. **Output Message**: You can use `OutputDebug` command instead of `MsgBox` to log values.
+1. **Output message**: You can use `OutputDebug` command instead of `MsgBox` to log values.

     ![Output](image/output.jpg)